Inheritance Law in Singapore - Legal Assistance on Wills and Inheritance

 As long as there isn’t a will, the heirs will receive parts of the property only in accordance with the regulations of the Intestate Succession Act, and this is why it is very important to have a will; for more details, our law firm in Singapore remains at your disposal.

-The Singapore inheritance legislation establishes how a property is divided among successors if the deceased has not left a will in most cases.
+The law on inheritance in Singapore prescribes the legal procedures that have to be applied when the properties and assets of the deceased must be divided among the successors, in the case in which the deceased did now draw a will.
 However, these could be situations in which even if a will exists the inheritance legislation could still apply.

 According to the legislation on inheritance which is based on the Singapore Civil Law, the following rules apply in case of distribution of assets: the whole estate is left to the spouse if there are no children, the estate is divided between the spouse and the children, if they exist, and the estate is divided between the spouse and parents if the deceased’s parents still live.
 If the deceased left behind only living children they will divide the assets among themselves.
 For more information about the division of assets you can refer to our law firm in Singapore.